shahil020668/udp-chat-app/README.md

 - 🧑‍🤝‍🧑 Private messaging with `@nickname: message` format
 - 💬 Kivy-based interactive UI with focus and scroll management
 - ✅ Works on both PC and Android (.apk available)
+- Since I don’t have a public IP, the server won’t work outside my local network.

 ## 📱 Download APK